Climate strategy

 Sampo Group’s climate strategy focuses on managing the climate-related financial risks and opportunities across its insurance and investment operations.

-Sampo Group’s strategy focuses on P&C insurance operations across the Nordic countries, the UK, and the Baltics.
-Sampo Group's purpose statement is ‘Safety and value through understanding risks’, a mission underpinned by Sampo Group’s values of Trust, Integrity, and Excellence.
+Sampo Group’s strategy focuses on property and casualty (P&C) insurance operations across the Nordic countries, the UK, and the Baltics.
+Sampo Group's purpose statement is ‘Safety and value through understanding risks’, a mission underpinned by the Group’s values of Trust, Integrity, and Excellence.
 Sampo Group creates value and provides safety to its stakeholders through high-quality insurance solutions, which are developed by understanding risks, including climate risk, and managing them responsibly.

 Climate-related risks

-For Sampo Group, climate-related physical risks are relevant in the short term and are likely to grow in the medium to long-term In the short term, risks arise in the form of changes in claims frequencies and/or severity of the climate-related physical risks that are already relevant in the current climate in the Nordics, such as windstorms, floods, heavy rainfall, hail, landslides, erosion, and heatwaves.
-In the short term, windstorms dominate claims portfolio, but there are also some indications that hail could become more frequent.
+For Sampo Group, climate-related physical risks are relevant in the short term and are likely to grow in the medium to long-term.
+In the short term, risks arise in the form of changes in claims frequencies and/or severity of the climate-related physical risks that are already relevant in the current climate in the Nordics, such as windstorms, floods, heavy rainfall, hail, landslides, erosion, and heatwaves.
+The main perils to which Sampo Group is exposed to are Nordic windstorms, and there are also some indications that hail and floods may become more prevalent.
 In the Nordic region, inadequate municipal sewage systems and major new housing developments close to water present potential problems due to the expected increase in precipitation and rising sea levels.
 In the mid to long term, increased weather-related losses will likely increase the exposure for P&C insurers.

 Climate-related opportunities

-Risk management services and loss prevention are already part of Sampo Group’s services to both corporate and private customers.
-Sampo Group provides large corporate clients with comprehensive risk management services.
-These services are part of the insurance programme and not a separate service.
-In turn, private customers who own their house and hold top-level cover insurance policies are offered house assessments.
-In addition, Sampo Group supports and participates in several research projects in the Nordic region in order to better understand climate-related physical risks and develop preventative measures.
+There can also be some climate-related opportunities in areas such as loss prevention and risk management.
+Development of new products and services is part of Sampo Group's normal business development and innovation, and risk management services as well as loss prevention are already part of the Group’s services to both corporate and private customers.
+Sampo Group provides large corporate customers with risk management services, which are part of the insurance programme.
+Private customers who own their house and hold top-level cover insurance policies are offered house assessments, and for SME customers the Group offers building checks.
+In addition, Sampo Group supports and participates in several research projects in the Nordic region to better understand climate-related physical risks and develop preventative measures.

 Interaction with strategy and business model